Hreichgelt/Business-Manager-Database/README.md

 5. [Resources](#resources)

 ## DESCRIPTION

-Command-line application for business owners to manage departments, roles, employees for business planning and organization.
+Content Management System (CMS) as a command-line application for business owners to manage departments, roles, employees for business planning and organization.
+This application utilizes Node.js, Inquirer and MySQL.

 ## USAGE